Published February 21, 2020|11 min read

 Her friend’s reasoning was, she didn’t have children or a spouse, and she had watched older relatives struggle to obtain care.
 She worried about the risk of getting Alzheimer’s disease some day, since the neurological disorder was present on both sides of her family.
 She wanted to insure against exorbitant expenses, so she bought a policy with three years’ worth of long-term care benefits.

 “She had to go with three years because longer timeframes are so much more in terms of cost.
-She would have preferred five or 10 years, as her mom is already past three years [in care] and most of her friends’ parents are in the same situation,” says Sawyer.
+She would have preferred five or 10 years, as her mom is already past three years and most of her friends’ parents are in the same situation,” says Sawyer.

 The friend encouraged Sawyer to look into coverage too, and to do so quickly to lock in a less expensive rate.

 “The idea of looking into it sooner rather than later was a big revelation,” says Sawyer.
 “It really got me thinking, and I worried that it was already too late.
 Because I was buying it in my early 50s, would it be really expensive?”

 Sawyer was actually right in line with insurance trends.
 Most people (76.4%) who purchase such policies are between the ages of 50 and 69, according to the American Association for Long-Term Care Insurance (AALTCI), an industry group in Westlake Village, California.

 It’s true that younger buyers generally obtain lower premiums.
 They are also at less risk of being ineligible for coverage because of health conditions like heart disease or stroke.
 About 22% of applicants in their 50s are unable to get coverage, compared to much higher decline rates for folks in their 60s (30%) and 70s (44%), according to AALTCI.

 Recession-proof your money.
 Get the free ebook.